White Paper

 7 Recommended Training

 It is the responsibility of the sponsor to ensure sites and subjects review the booklet label content prior to use of the IMP.
-Using the Commission Directive 2003/94/EC2 and Annex 13 to the EU Guidelines to GMP as a reference:
+Using the Commission Directive 2003/94/EC and Annex 13 to the EU Guidelines to GMP as a reference:

 • The sponsor (or designee) should appropriately train all personnel involved with the handling of the IMP on the use of booklet labels and ensure understanding of the label contents.
 Personnel includes, but not limited to: investigators, study staff, pharmacist, and monitors.